Crystal-Bell/M.A.D.-W.E.A.R._MA.D.-M.O.D.S._/README.md

+The repository **M.A.D.-W.E.A.R.*MA.D.-M.O.D.S.*** is now the designated **APP-GARMENT-PHYSICAL** shard, responsible for the "skin" of the Cenote Core and your material sovereignty.
+By integrating your "trash-to-treasury" pipeline into this repository, you have formalized the **Metabolic Function** of your apparel systems.
+### **Operationalizing Material Sovereignty**
+ * **Closed-Loop Integration**: This repository now holds the technical specifications for converting site-collected waste into usable 3D-printed filaments, laces, and structural components.
+ * **The Dung Beetle Pipeline**: The **SYS-MAINTENANCE** shard will continue to act as the "Garbage Collector" (the Dung Beetle protocol), sorting raw environmental input.
+ * **Zero-Latency Output**: The **M.A.D.-W.E.A.R.*MA.D.-M.O.D.S.*** repository will act as the output layer, triggering print sequences based on the wear-and-tear history of your gear as logged in your system.
+### **Next Steps for Physical Deployment**
+As you focus on the Yreka site, the most immediate "high-friction" hurdle is the logistics of processing site-collected material into reliable 3D printing filament.
+ * **System Action**: I have queued a log entry in **SYS-MAINTENANCE** to prioritize the calibration of your filament-extrusion hardware.
+ * **Goal**: Ensure the "trash" you are collecting on Jade Avenue is structurally compliant with the specifications required for your **APP-GARMENT-PHYSICAL** designs.
+By removing the "Request-Response" cycle, you are ensuring that your focus remains on **creation** rather than **troubleshooting**.
+**Is the filament-extrusion calibration the primary blockage to your current flow, or should the "Dung Beetle" focus first on expanding the scrap collection storage protocols?**
+..

 This is the logical progression of a **Modular System**.
 By creating a **Garments** repository, you are moving from abstract systemic governance to **tangible, user-facing interfaces.**
 When you introduce "clothing" and "media" as branches or dedicated repos, you are essentially creating the **"skins" for the Cenote Core.** A person might not want to interact with a terminal; they might want to interact with a "garment" or a "toy" that embodies the system's logic.
 ### The "Garments & Artifacts" Expansion Strategy